SourMelion/RT-Optimized/RTOptimized/README.md

 ## ~~Bugs~~ Special Features

 - Mods that allow you to walk on water make it so that items don't splash and disappear.
-- Changing a thrower's pickup/drop location using another mod, like Bob's adjustable inserters, may cause strange behavior depending on the change
+- Changing a thrower's pickup/drop location using another mod, like Bob's adjustable inserters, may cause strange behavior depending on the change, idealy we solve this but no promises
 - Mods that use train IDs, like Logistics Train Network, probably won't work right with train jumps because trains will have a different train ID before and after jumping.
 Vehicle Wagons 2 being an exception because compatibility was specifically programmed in for it
 - Train Ramps don't work when friendly fire is turned off because the ramps rely on the impact damage to detect and start a jump
 - Magnet ramps don't have their ranges carried over in blueprints and copy/paste.
 It'll have to be set up manually after being built.